Dynamics of clusters of galaxies with extended $f(\chi)$ gravity: Introduction

 \section{Introduction}

-The observations of type Ia supernovae, the anisotropies observed in the microwave background, the acoustic oscillations in the baryonic matter, the power--law spectrum of galaxies and gravitational lenses among others, represent strong evidences for the standard cosmological model, the so--called $\Lambda$CDM {\it concordance model}\rm.
-From recent observations of the European space mission {\it Planck}\rm, the contribution of the baryonic matter to the present content of the matter--energy density of the universe was inferred to be only $5\%$, while the dark sector constitutes $\sim95\%$, of which $27\%$ is Cold Dark Matter (CDM) and $68\%$ is dark energy or a positive cosmological constant $\Lambda$ \citep{planck2013XVI}.
+From recent observations of the European space mission {\it Planck}\rm, the contribution of the baryonic matter to the total matter--energy density of the Universe was inferred to be only $\sim5\%$, while the dark sector constitutes $\sim95\%$, of which $\sim26\%$ is dark matter (DM) and $\sim 69\%$ is dark energy (DE) or a positive cosmological constant $\Lambda$ \citep{Planck:2016}.
+The observations of type Ia supernovae, the anisotropies observed in the cosmic microwave background, the acoustic oscillations in the baryonic matter, the power--law spectrum of galaxies, among others, represent strong evidences for the standard cosmological model, the so--called $\Lambda$CDM {\it concordance model}\rm.

-The dark matter component was postulated in order to explain the observed rotation curves of spiral galaxies, as well as the mass to light ratios in giant galaxies and clusters of galaxies, the observed gravitational lenses and the structure formation in the early universe, among other astrophysical and cosmological phenomena.
-On the other hand, the dark energy or a cosmological constant has been postulated to explain the accelerated expansion of the universe \citep{SNIa2}.

-The $\Lambda$CDM model adjusts quite well most of these observations.
-However, direct or indirect search of dark matter candidates has yielded null results.
-In addition, the lack of any further evidence for dark energy opens up the possibility that there are no dark entities in the universe but instead, the theory associated to these astrophysical and cosmological phenomena needs to be modified.
+The DM component was postulated in order to explain the observed rotation curves of spiral galaxies, as well as the mass-to-light ratios in giant galaxies and clusters of galaxies \citep{Zwicky:1933,Zwicky:1937,Smith:1936,Rubin:1983}, the observed gravitational lenses and the structure formation in the early Universe, among other astrophysical and cosmological phenomena \citep[see e.g.][]{Bertone:2004,Bennett:2013}.
+On the other hand, the DE or $\Lambda$ has been postulated in order to explain the accelerated expansion of the Universe \citep{SNIa2}.
+The $\Lambda$CDM model adjusts quite well for most of these observations.
+However, direct or indirect searches of candidates to DM have yielded null results.
+In addition, the lack of any further evidence for DE opens up the possibility to postulate that there are no dark entities in the Universe, but instead, the theory associated to these astrophysical and cosmological phenomena needs to be modified.

-Current models of dark matter and dark energy are based on the assumption that Newtonian gravity and Einstein's general relativity are valid at all scales.
-However, their validity has only been verified with high precision for systems which scales are no larger than the Solar System one.
-In that sense, is conceivable that both, the accelerated expansion of the universe and the stronger gravitational force required in different systems, represent a change in our understanding of the gravitational interactions.
+Current models of DM and DE are based on the assumption that Newtonian gravity and Einstein's general relativity (GR) are valid at all scales.
+However, their validity has only been verified with high-precision for systems with mass to size ratios of the order or greater that those of the Solar System.
+In that sense, it is conceivable that both, the accelerated expansion of the Universe and the stronger gravitational force required in different systems, represent a change in our understanding of the gravitational interactions.